Tangents is a Sydney-based quintet that melds electronic production, experimental rock and free improvisation.

 Shoeb Ahmad – guitar, pedals

-Coming soon, Stents & Arteries EP (digital only), and New Bodies (vinyl, CD, digital album), on Temporary Residence Ltd.
+Our new album is coming in June: New Bodies (vinyl, CD, digital album), on Temporary Residence Ltd.

 - “Tangents artfully mix acoustic instruments and electronics in pieces that combine improvisation with careful processing.
 At their best, they bring to mind Can, Tortoise, Four Tet, and the Necks.” – Philip Sherburne’s in-depth 7.8 scoring review at Pitchfork.